DominikStiller/ptinsight/app/analysis/latency/Recordings.md

 Significant changes:
-* Changes ingest from multithreading to multiprocessing for proper parallelization.
+* Changes ingestion from multithreading to multiprocessing for proper parallelization.
 Before, the scaling could not be achieved due to performance bottlenecks.
-* Increase ingest instance size so each process can have a dedicated vCPU
+* Increase ingestion instance size so each process can have a dedicated vCPU